 What Should You Put In A Potato Salad?

 Potato salads are made of potatoes and mayonnaise and everything beyond that comes down to personal choice.
-Chopped hard-boiled egg and celery are my favourite add-ins but eggs seem to be a divisive ingredient.
+Chopped hard-boiled egg (see How to Boil Eggs in the Microwave) and celery are my favourite add-ins but eggs seem to be a divisive ingredient.
 This is probably because overcooked boiled eggs take on a sulfury smell and taste.
 I promise you that won’t happen if you use this method.

 In any case, you don’t have to put eggs in your potato salad if you aren’t a fan (just omit from the recipe, you don’t have to change anything else).
 You can also mix in any of the following ingredients as you wish: